cgewecke/eth-gas-reporter/README.md

   }
 };
 ```

+### Usage Notes
++ Method calls that throw are filtered from the stats.
++ Contracts that link to libraries are not shown in the deployments table.
++ The table is not generated if any of your tests fail.

-### Thanks
+### Credits

-Everything here has been cannibalized from elsewhere and dropped into mocha's reporter facility.
+All the ideas in this utility have been borrowed from elsewhere.
 Many thanks to:
-+ [@maurelian](https://github.com/maurelian) - once posted a slack picture of mocha reporting gas output instead time.
-Idea from him.
++ [@maurelian](https://github.com/maurelian) - Mocha reporting gas instead of time is his idea.
-+ [@cag](https://github.com/cag) - wrote a really nice gas stats utility for the Gnosis suites.
-The table borrows from / is based his work.
++ [@cag](https://github.com/cag) - The table borrows from / is based his gas statistics work for the Gnosis contracts.
-+ [Neufund](https://github.com/Neufund/ico-contracts) - expressing gas usage as a ratio of the block limit in their ico suite.
-That comes from them.
++ [Neufund](https://github.com/Neufund/ico-contracts) - Block limit size ratios for contract deployments is borrowed from their `ico-contracts` test suite.